by Daniel Estrada, PhD

 While the CSU Enrollment and Management Policy allows for campuses and academic departments to change their admission standards when challenged by student admissions, it also specifies alternatives.
 The alternatives to impaction may be one way to slow down this process while also allowing the equity gap to close further.
 Innovation in education may offer some solutions.
 However, ultimately California’s state policy makers will have to decide whether to invest in higher education while demanding more efficiency and positive outcomes with increased state spending.

 An organization that has become an advocate for maintaining promises made by California’s Master Plan for Higher Education to the state’s high school and community college students, is the Campaign for College Opportunity.
+For more info visit San Diego Bankruptcy Attorneys site.
 This group has attempted to make clear the consequences for California’s economy for failing to invest in higher education and failing to close the current equity gap.
 This group notes: “When one in two children under the age of 18 is Latino, California cannot meet its workforce demand for college educated workers without ensuring more Latinos earn college credentials.”
 This organization also adds: “The future of our economy and the state will rise or fall on the educational success of Latinos.”

 With higher education access and achievement impacting the economic and political status of Latinos in throughout the state, the California LULAC has opted for an aggressive position on CSU impaction.
 Local LULAC chapters have been meeting with CSU campus presidents on the impaction issue.
 At the same time, the California LULAC has requested a meeting with CSU Chancellor White.
 Also, the California LULAC Latino Educational Attainment Committee is discussing the idea of requesting the state LULAC Executive Council to meet with state legislators to discuss CSU impaction and admission policies.
 California State President Dave Rodriguez said” we will explore all political and legal options to ensure access for students”.